Mechanically concealed holes: Molecular dynamics simulations of mechanical cloaking

-\textit{Molecular dynamics simulations.} To proceed a step beyond continuum considerations, we seek to investigate whether our analytical solution for mechanical concealment of a hole carries over to atomistic level.
-For this purpose, we analyze a typical microscopic model solid using molecular dynamics (MD) simulations.
-We set combinations of $\mu^\mathrm{i}/\mu^\mathrm{o}$ and $b/a$ and test whether mechanical concealment can be achieved.
+To proceed a step beyond continuum considerations, we seek to investigate whether our analytical solution for mechanical concealment of a hole carries over to atomistic levels.
+If consistency between continuum and atomistic solutions is identified, it will indicate a robust cloaking strategy for large-scale applications.
+Thus, a scope of microscopic realization and adjustment of atomistic mechanical properties is conceivable.
+This correlation would allow us to connect continuum elasticity with microscopic structural stability of matter in the context of cloaking.
+To this end, we analyze a microscopic model solid using molecular dynamics (MD) simulations.
+For given combinations of $\mu^\mathrm{i}/\mu^\mathrm{o}$ and $b/a$, we test whether mechanical concealment can be achieved.

 In fact, atomistic investigations of mechanically concealed holes inside a solid are rare and challenging.
 Specifically, stabilizing solids with voids or cavities on the atomic scale often needs many-body terms in the interatomic interaction potentials.
 They come at a cost of losing simple, transparent models.
 Often, the descriptions invoke anisotropy due to angular dependence of the potentials.
 Our scope is to circumvent this issue and work with a description as simple as possible.
-Therefore, we use a two-dimensional, truncated and shifted Lennard-Jones (LJ) potential and adjust its length and energy scale, that is, the depth of the energy well, see the supplemental material for details \cite{SM}, even if resulting energy wells are significantly deeper than for standard rare-gas solids.
-They imply very high mechanical moduli of the order of TPa \cite{SM}.
+Therefore, we use a two-dimensional, truncated and shifted Lennard-Jones (LJ) potential and adjust its length and energy scale, that is, the depth of the energy well, see Appendix \ref{app1} for details, even if resulting energy wells are significantly deeper than for standard rare-gas solids.
+They imply very high mechanical moduli of the order of TPa.
 As an advantage, we can work with a very simple and accessible potential and thus mimic a ``toy model'' for a strongly cohesive solid.
 As a further benefit, the LJ potential in two dimensions leads to stable hexagonal solids.
 The linearly elastic properties of solids of hexagonal symmetry are the same as for isotropic ones from a continuum perspective \cite{landau2012theory}.
 Therefore, our atomistic approach is in line with the continuum considerations above for isotropic elastic materials.